ARPA-GO/shipcurve/README.md

 * jungmin KANG (Bachelor of Science in Naval Architecture and Ocean Engineering)
 * eunji KIM    (Bachelor of Science in Naval Architecture and Ocean Engineering)
 * hyunji KIM   (Bachelor of Science in Naval Architecture and Ocean Engineering)
-* 유희정  (Bachelor of Science in Naval Architecture and Ocean Engineering)
+* huijeong YU  (Bachelor of Science in Naval Architecture and Ocean Engineering)

 ## Acknowledgments
 Thank you for mentor